SFDO-Tooling/MetaCI/README.rst

 Sentry is an error logging aggregator service.
 You can sign up for a free account at  https://getsentry.com/signup/?code=cookiecutter  or download and host it yourself.
 The system is setup with reasonable defaults, including 404 logging and integration with the WSGI application.

 Setting the Sentry DSN in production is optional but highly recommended.
-Having good error management for your CI app is really nice
+Having good error management for your CI app is really nice!